egecavusoglu/sls-experiment/README.md

 # sls-experiment

-Comparing Serverless vs traditional servers experiment run for Technical Writing 310 class at WUSTL.
+Comparing Serverless vs traditional in an experiment for Technical Writing class at WUSTL.